 Scenarios

-Link-based and Message-based scenarios are basic use cases for claims-based security, but other potential scenarios may exist.
+Link-based and Message-based communication scenarios are basic use cases for claims-based security, but other potential scenarios may exist.

 Link-based

 In this scenario, a single link is being used to exchange messages with a single endpoint and access to this endpoint is controlled by claims-based security.
 To be able to exchange messages over a link to that endpoint, an appropriate valid claim is required to be in place.